Southern Association

-A stable, eight-team loop, the Southern Association's member teams typically included the Atlanta Crackers, Birmingham Barons, Chattanooga Lookouts, Little Rock Travelers, Memphis Chicks, Nashville Vols and New Orleans Pelicans.
-The eighth club was usually either the Knoxville Smokies, Mobile Bears or Shreveport Sports.
+A stable, eight-team loop, the Southern Association's member teams typically included the Atlanta Crackers, Birmingham Barons, Chattanooga Lookouts, Little Rock Travelers, Memphis Chicks, Nashville Vols, and New Orleans Pelicans.
+The eighth club was usually either the Knoxville Smokies, Mobile Bears, or Shreveport Sports.

-The Association was formed from the remnants of the 1885–1899 Southern League by Abner Powell, Newt Fisher, and Charley Frank.
+The Association was formed from the remnants of the Southern League (1885–1899) by Abner Powell, Newt Fisher, and Charley Frank.

 Resisted integration

 After Jackie Robinson broke the color barrier in 1946 with the Montreal Royals of the International League, the Southern Association continued to adhere to the Jim Crow segregation laws of the time.
 Only one African-American ever played a meaningful game during this time: Nat Peeples of the 1954 Atlanta Crackers, the only black player in the league's history.
 On April 9–10, 1954, Peeples played in two road games in Mobile, and went hitless in four at bats.
 He was demoted to the already-integrated, Single-A Jacksonville Braves of the Sally League before the Crackers played a home game.

 The Southern Association then played the rest of its history, through the end of 1961, as a racially segregated league.
 Partly due to this, its Major-League parent clubs were among the last to integrate during the 1950s, a period when African-Americans and Latin-American players of African descent were beginning to dominate Major League Baseball.
 By the end of the 1950s, the SA was the target of a boycott by activists of the Civil Rights Movement.